Should Product Managers be responsible for product profitability?

 However, another interpretation is to ask if Product Managers are held accountable for product profitability.
 That means they face some penalty if it fails to meet targets.
 In business terms, this means they own the Profit & Loss (P&L) for their product.
 That’s a very different question.

-We know from our 2018 Product Focus Industry Survey that 20% of respondents are measured by P&L. But respondents ranged from Junior Product Managers to Heads, Directors, and VPs of their teams.
+We know from our 2020 Product Focus Industry Survey that 16% of respondents are measured by P&L.

 Our experience is that P&L responsibility is usually held by people more senior in the business – Business Unit Heads, Directors, MDs, and CEOs.